What to Do in the Outer Banks in May

 May we say, what a beautiful month it is!

-While the countdown to summer continues, we are finally seeing the sunshine at the end of the tunnel.
+While the countdown to summer continues, May ushers in the warm weather on the Outer Banks.
 And May we say, what a beautiful thing that is.
+The weather in May on the Outer Banks sees average high temperatures around 76° and average low temperatures around 61°.
 Although we love to see summer on the horizon, we savor everything spring has to offer.
 After all, May on the Outer Banks is filled with fun outdoor activities and events without the sweltering heat!
 And not only that, but this time of the year brings so many tasty seasonal dishes to the table.
-Take a look at what we’re doing (and eating) on OBX this month.
+Take a look at what we’re doing (and eating) on the OBX in May.

 It’s no secret that the Outer Banks is home to world-class fishing year-round.
 Just check out our Guide to OBX Fishing.
 Although we boast the best all year, May is when things really start heating up!
 As the temperatures rise, so do your chances of a successful outing, particularly if you are surf fishing.
-With migratory fish, like red and black drum, moving along the North Carolina coastline, you have a good shot at bringing home a delicious dinner!
-But before you head to the beach, make sure you check off all the boxes: do the right research, get the gear, and most importantly, pin down that permit.
-Do these things, and you’ll be hooked on surf fishing.
+With migratory fish, like red and black drum, moving along the North Carolina coastline, you have a good shot at bringing home a delicious dinner.
+But before you head out fishing, make sure you check off all the boxes: do the right research, get the gear, and most importantly, pin down that permit.
+Or book an all-day offshore fishing trip to reel in the big fish.

 Go For A Climb